What to Do/Hear/See | Dec. 6-12

 - Dec.
 10, 3 p.m.
 Earl Rivers, conductor.
 Arvo Pärt: “Salve Regina,” Respighi: “Lauda per la Natività del Signore,” and J.S.
 Bach: “Magnificat,” BWV 243

-Earl Rivers leads an eclectic program of shorter, sacred masterworks, with more elegiac Marian music from Pärt; the gorgeous, yet seldom-heard Respighi Christmas cantata; and Bach’s magnificent Magnificat, in case you missed the May Festival Chorus’s November performance.
-Soloists are past and current CCM students, with a professional orchestra
+Earl Rivers leads an eclectic program of shorter, sacred masterworks, including more elegiac Marian music from Pärt; the gorgeous, yet seldom-heard Respighi Christmas cantata; and Bach’s magnificent Magnificat, in case you missed the May Festival Chorus’s November performance.
+Soloists are past and current CCM students, with a professional orchestra and one of Cincinnati’s best volunteer church choirs.

 No Promises Vocal Band |